superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 We've chosen Flask because [its backend code](https://github.com/ankit1khare/rockset-vector-search/blob/main/app.py) makes creating web applications in Python easier by rendering the HTML and CSS files via single-line commands.

 Initially, the GET method will be called and the HTML file rendered.
 At this point, no recommendation will be made, so the basic structure of the page will display on the browser.
-After this is executed, we can fill in the form and submit it, thereby utilizing the POST method to get some recommendations.
+After executing this, we can fill in the html form (i.e., left panel "Search" fields) and submit it, thereby utilizing the POST method to get some recommendations.

 Let's take a closer look at the main components of the backend code, the same way we did for our front-end: